learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 # let's take a look at the actual number of clusters.
 ```

-Let's end by visualizing the `X_2` dataset you created, to see what the data actually looks like.
+Let's end by visualizing the `X_2` dataset you created to see what the data actually looks like.

 In the cell below, create a scatterplot to visualize `X_2`.
-Set `c=y_2`, so that the plot colors each point according to its ground-truth cluster, and set `s=10` so the points won't be too big.
+Set `c=y_2` so that the plot colors each point according to its ground-truth cluster and set `s=10` so the points won't be too big.

 ```python